AllenNeuralDynamics/aind-qc-portal/README.md

 For AIND users, we expect your metrics to have actionable `value` fields.
 Either the value should be a number that a rule can be applied to (e.g. a threshold) or it should refer to the state of the reference (e.g. "high drift" when linked to a drift map, or "acceptable contrast" when linked to a video).

-All metrics should have a `reference` image, figure, or video attached.
+Almost all metrics should have a `reference` image, figure, or video attached.
 Even if you are just calculating numbers, your reference figures can put those numbers in context for viewers.
 References can also point to Neuroglancer, FigURL, or Rerun.

 **Q: `QCMetric.value` has type `Any`, what types are acceptable?**